Protein Structure Prediction

 - Infer useful three-dimensional protein and biomolecular structures when experimental structures are unavailable, incomplete, or too slow for the research question.

-- Confidence scores, conformational state, disorder, ligands, nucleic acids, complexes, and assay context decide whether a predicted structure is usable.
+- Judge whether a predicted structure is usable from its confidence scores, conformational state, disorder, ligands, nucleic acids, complexes, and assay context.

 Prerequisites: AI for the Life Sciences recommended, Foundation Models for Biology helpful for the ESMFold and ESM-3 sections.

 What is this field trying to solve?
-Infer useful three-dimensional protein and biomolecular structures when experimental structures are unavailable, incomplete, or too slow for the research question.
+Estimate three-dimensional protein and biomolecular structure when experimental structures are unavailable, incomplete, or too slow for the research question.

 Introduction: From Grand Challenge to Routine Input